dannyvankooten/gozer/README.md

 Options:
     -r, --root <ROOT> Directory to use as root of project (default: .)
-    -c, --config <CONFIG> Path to configuration file (default: config.toml)
+    -c, --config <CONFIG> Path to configuration file (default: config.toml) --listen <INTERFACE:PORT> Interface to liston on; only used with 'serve', 'INTERFACE' is optional. e.g. '--listen :9000'

 ```

 ## Content files